nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 version 2.
 The complexity of allocation and deallocation is O(1) and Nim's default allocator is completely lockfree.
 Fragmentation is low (average is 15% - worst case is 25%) as it is based on the [TLSF](http://www.gii.upv.es/tlsf/) algorithm.
-The lockfree ideas have been taken from [mimalloc](https://github.com/microsoft/mimalloc).
+The lock-free ideas have been taken from [mimalloc](https://github.com/microsoft/mimalloc).

 That means that the cost of `new(x)` or `ObjectRef(fields)` is O(1) for